A Movement Is Afoot to Bring Children Back to the Playgrounds - NewsBreak

 A Movement Is Afoot to Bring Children Back to the Playgrounds

-A movement is underway nationwide to get children moving again by promoting safe and stimulating play at local playgrounds, according to a July 2022 article at voiceofplay.org.
+A nationwide movement is underway to get children moving again by promoting safe and stimulating play at local playgrounds, according to a July 2022 article at Voice of Play blog.

-A decrease in children’s physical activity can contribute to social, developmental and other health issues.
+It reports that decrease in children’s physical activity can affect social, developmental, and health issues.

 Researchers have found that children are three to five times more active while playing outside than when staying indoors.

-Active children are more likely to maintain a healthy weight, perform better in school, make healthier choices as teenagers, become more active adults and not have chronic diseases later in life.
+Active children are more likely to maintain a healthy weight, perform better in school, make healthier choices as teenagers, become more active adults, and sidestep chronic diseases later in life.

 The idea of play in America was a response to the Industrial Revolution’s realities of big cities and long workdays.